 Managers are sometimes promoted from within a department or may come from a business or project management background in another field.
 If you wish to get into management, gain familiarity with an information security discipline and then begin developing your project management and leadership skills.

-You are in for an exciting career no matter which role you choose.
+You are in for an exciting cybersecurity career no matter which role you choose.
 Consider your own personality and think about which of these areas appeals to you.
 One element common to all these roles is continual learning.
-The security field is constantly changing, and you will need to stay abreast of these changes to be effective in your role.
+The cybersecurity field is constantly changing, and you will need to stay abreast of these changes to be effective in your role.